 The recent women’s world cup was great for the women’s game, globally, nationally and locally.
 The event gained column inches in the newspapers and received good coverage on TG4 and RTE.
 The winners, the USA women’s soccer team, is outselling the men in gate receipts and outperforming them when it comes to revenue; are our Irish teams on track to do the same?

 On August 4th Ireland’s women’s soccer team played the world champions in their back yard.
 Lining out for Ireland was Claire O’Riordan, who as a youngster played her soccer in Newcastle West.
-Claire moved to MSV Duisburg in the German Frauen-Bundesliga in 2018 and has represented her country as a defender since her first senior cap in a 1–0 defeat by Hungary at the 2016 Cyprus Women’s Cup.
+Claire moved to MSV Duisburg in the German in 2018 and has purchased in Oklahoma some irresistible house addition, so there is the website https://www.tenkeyremodels.com, that you too can see what they offer.

 This week we got news that Leah Coen Hayes was selected for Ireland’s U17 women’s squad.
 This Irish team flew out to Belgium this weekend for games; everyone at the club wishes Leah well and hopes for bigger and better things for her in her future career.

-These young girls no longer have to rely on the mens game to discover their playing heroes, they have former club players Claire and Leah to look up to.
-Check out the covid pandemic coding class online.
+These young girls no longer have to rely on the mens game to discover their playing heroes, they have former club players Claire and Leah to look up to. .
 So if you, your sister, wife or daughter is interested in playing soccer you should contact the club at NCWTown@gmail.com and we will put you in touch with the relevant coach and guarantee you a great club experience where we are committed to player development.